worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "It's definitely artificial," he confirmed.
 "No natural source makes this pattern.
 And the power levels suggest it's coming from the spacecraft, not Earth interference.
 But I can't find any data in it.
 It's just... tones."

-"Maybe the tones ARE the data," Sarah suggested.
+"Maybe the tones ARE the data," Liv suggested.
 "Maybe it's simpler than we think.
 Five notes, five bits.
 On or off.
 Binary."

 "Then what's it saying?"